drusmanbashir/fran/README.md

 *Note: Having separate `{slow_storage}` and `{fast_storage}` is not a requirement.
 Both folders can be on the same drive.
 I recommend using SSD for `{fast_storage}` to speed up learning.*
 ## 3. Project

+### 1. Excel spreadsheet
+Make sure to add a sheet labelled 'plan1' at least.

 Run script `fran/runs/project_init.py` to initialize a project.
 It requires two arguments: -t (project title) and -i (input folders: 1 or more, containing datasets).\

 ```